Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

     def forward(self, x):
         x_hat = layer_1(x)

-Init using type_as
+Init tensors using type_as
 ^^^^^^^^^^^^^^^^^^
 When you need to create a new tensor, use `type_as`.
-This will make your code scale to any arbitrary number of GPUs or TPUs with Lightning
+This will make your code scale to any arbitrary number of GPUs or TPUs with Lightning.

 .. testcode::